wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Error Handling

-Most of the SDK methods return error object of an `NSError` class in case something goes wrong.
+Most of the SDK methods return an error object of an `NSError` class in case something goes wrong.
 Of course, it is your responsibility to handle errors these objects represent.
 There are two ways how you can obtain an error object from PowerAuth SDK for iOS.

 In most cases, you receive an error object via a callback, like in this example: